-Then I went to LA, to this thing where only about 10 of the 300 people there knew who I was.
-It was my chance to try on just being a dude.
+Then I went to LA, to this business conference where only about 10 of the 300 people there knew who I was.
+It was my chance to try on just being a dude, not a transdude.

 First let me say it was swell for my self-esteem.
 I “passed” with no qualms at all.
 No one looked at me strange in the bathroom.
-Our roommates didn’t suspect that we were anything other than this nice white heterosexual couple.
+Our roommates didn’t suspect that my wife and I were anything other than this nice white heterosexual couple.
 (Oh how wrong they were.)
 There was even a joke about if I had gotten Anna knocked up, which we both thought was hilarious because, well no dick, no sperm, no accidental baby.
 Winning?

 So back to the point at hand.
 I just looked like a nice cis dude with my femme wife, and our cute kids back home.
 So when we were hanging out in one of the cabins with a group of women (cause I don’t really know how to make guy friends yet, and let’s face it women have all the most interesting conversations anyways) the conversation drifted to childbirth, as it often does among women who have had or are thinking of having babies.
 At one point I made a comment about how although the shoulders are also pretty wide, once you birth the head it’s all gravy from there.